kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Common Classification Mistakes

-Ignoring imbalance.
+Ignoring imbalance
-Using accuracy alone.
+Using accuracy alone
 Fixating on defaults

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.